Basic Computer Operations

 Difference between Cold Booting and Warm Booting

-Use of power-switch is involved It involves short cut keys e.g (CTRL+ALT+DEL)
+Use of power-switch is involved It involves shortcut keys e.g (CTRL+ALT+DEL) or software commands

 It is done when the system is already OFF It is done when the system is ON

-The computer may not necessarily have a program error before it is performed It is necessary when a program encounters an error from which it cannot recover
+The computer may not necessarily have a program error before it is performed (e.g., initial startup, after hardware installation) It is often necessary when a program encounters an error or to restart the OS for updates or other reasons without a full power cycle

 Windows Desktop